 This standard defines:

-An additional operation, DescribeCoveragecollection, whose request enables a client application to gather information about one or more Coveragecollection resources using their identifiers and whose response packages that information within CoveragecollectionDescription elements.
+An additional operation, DescribeCoverageCollection, whose request enables a client application to gather information about one or more Coverage Collection resources using their identifiers and whose response packages that information within CoverageCollectionDescription elements.

-An amended GetCapabilities operation whose response provides summary information of offered Coveragecollection resources; a client application may request only summary information about Coveragecollection resources in a GetCapabilities response by specifying the token OfferedCollections in the Sections element of the GetCapabilities request.
+An amended GetCapabilities operation whose response provides summary information of the offered Coveragecollection resources; a client application may request summary information about Coverage Collection resources in a GetCapabilities response by specifying the token OfferedCollections in the Sections element of the GetCapabilities request.

-KVP and XML/POST protocol bindings for the new DescribeCoveragecollection operation.
+KVP, XML/POST and SOAP protocol bindings for the new DescribeCoveragecollection operation.

-Requirements are considered for two standardization targets:
+Requirements are considered for three standardization targets: